liplum/OpenGAL/README.md

 ## Also see
 - If you are seeking a compiler, see [this repository](https://github.com/liplum/OpenGalPlumy).
 - If you want to learn OpenGAL, see [this tutorial](/Tutorial.md).
+- The specification of OpenGAL is on [this documentation](/Specification.md).

 ## Licence
 Because OpenGAL is still under development, at present, the contributors of this repository reserve all right.